 Energy prices just keep going up, but there is an active and competitive market of energy retailers who regularly update their offers and pricing.
 Most households know it’s possible to save money by switching providers, but it can be difficult to figure out which offer is the right one for you.

 That’s where the Grouply energy comparison service really helps.
-Our WattPrice comparison model calculates the effective price per unit that you would pay and compares offers from every provider to help you find the best deal for your home.
+Our WattPrice comparison model calculates the effective price per unit that you would pay and compares offers from every provider to help you find the best plan for your home.

 No. Switching retailers is easy.
 The first thing to understand is that the energy supply to your property is handled by your distribution company, not your retailer.

 Your retailer simply calculates your bill based on the usage information provided by the distributor, so you can switch retailers without interrupting your power supply and there is no need to be reconnected after you switch.